porsche-design-system/porsche-design-system/packages/components/src/components/feedback/inline-notification/inline-notification.examples.md

 ## Event Handling

+### Close Button

+The custom event that is emitted on close button click is called `dismiss`.
+It can be used to remove the component.

 <Playground :frameworkMarkup="events" :config="config">
-  <p-button id="bannerEventsButton">Show InlineNotification</p-button>
+  <button id="bannerEventsButton">Show Inline Notification</button>
   <br>
   <br>
   <div id="bannerEventsWrapper" hidden>
-    <p-inline-notification heading="Some inline-notification heading" description="Some inline-notification description."></p-inline-notification>
+    <p-inline-notification :heading="defaultHeading" :description="defaultDescription"></p-inline-notification>
   </div>
 </Playground>

-## Action Button
+### Action Button

 A custom interaction, e.g., to retry the previous action like submitting a form, can be provided by setting the optional `actionLabel`, `actionIcon` and `actionLoading` properties.
-The event that is emitted on click is called `action`.
+The custom event that is emitted on action button click is called `action`.

 <Playground :frameworkMarkup="actionButton" :config="config">
   <p-inline-notification
     id="bannerAction"
-    heading="Some inline-notification heading"
-    description="Some inline-notification description."
+    :heading="defaultHeading"
+    :description="defaultDescription"
     action-label="Retry"
     action-icon="reset"
   ></p-inline-notification>
   <br>
-  <p-button id="bannerActionButton">Reset</p-button>
+  <button id="bannerActionButton">Reset `actionLoading`</button>
 </Playground>

 ## Slotted Content